UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 * prefix (e.g. SMA/1000G)

 output files will be stored in working directory.

+The output of this script will result in two .tsv files:
+* {prefix}_haplotypes_copy_type.tsv     outputs SMN1, SMN2, of NA of SMN_copy_type for each sample based on PSV13
+* {prefix}_SNVs_pivoted_paraphase_suppl_made_in_R.tsv   table of variants for each position for each sample These output TSV files will be used in step 4.4.

 ### 4.3) split_reference_genome.py, slice reference genome for contig of interest.
 ```bash